davish/davi.sh/src/intro.md

-**Hi there!** I'm Davis.
-I'm really passionate about programming languages and software systems.
-I'm a Software Engineer by trade, and also spend some time working on my own open source projects.
-I write long-form posts on [my blog](/blog) and also curate a [weekly newsletter](/weekly).
+**Hi there!** I work on database systems by day, and in my spare time I tinker with and write about web development, programming languages, and configurable systems.